-These delicious sesame bars have been a part of the Greek culinary tradition since ancient times!
-You only need 2 ingredients to make this nutritious, ancient Greek superfood known today as Pasteli!
+Pasteli are delicious Greek sesame bars!
+You only need 2 ingredients to make this nutritious, ancient Greek superfood!

 Pasteli is a classic, Greek snack!
 Not only is it delicious, but it’s healthy, too!
 It's an incredible treat dating back to ancient Greece!